• >

-• They'll compare deals from over 70 lenders to help you find the best mortgage rate for you
+Get expert advice from qualified advisers who compare deals from over 70 lenders with no mortgage broker fees, to help you find the best mortgage deal

-Mojo compares mortgage lenders across the whole of market
+Mortgage broker, Mojo Mortgages, will compare mortgages from 70+ lenders across the whole of the market

 What is a mortgage broker?

-A mortgage broker (also known as a mortgage adviser or advisor) is a financial adviser who specialises in mortgages.
+A mortgage broker, sometimes referred to as a mortgage adviser or advisor, is a financial professional who specialises in helping borrowers secure mortgage loans.

 Mojo is a free online mortgage broker.
 We partner with them so you can get all the mortgage support you need in one place.